Australian immigration detention facilities

-The facilities' existence is controversial and has been condemned on human rights grounds and have even been likened to concentration camps by some critics and human rights groups.
-The United Nations High Commissioner for Refugees (UNHCR) has cited these centres as a "damning indictment of a policy meant to avoid Australia's international obligations".
+The facilities' existence has been controversial, and they have been condemned on human rights grounds and even likened to concentration camps by some critics and human rights groups.
+The United Nations High Commissioner for Refugees (UNHCR) has cited these centres as a "damning indictment of a policy meant to avoid Australia's international obligations."

 Background

 The Migration Act 1958 allowed discretionary detention of unauthorised arrivals until 1992.
-Since the 1990s when the Keating Government created a policy of mandatory detention of unauthorised arrivals, with non-citizens arriving by boat without a valid visa being detained until they were either granted a visa, or deported.
+Since the 1990s when the Keating government created a policy of mandatory detention of unauthorised arrivals, with non-citizens arriving by boat without a valid visa being detained until they were either granted a visa, or deported.

 Towards the end of the 1990s, a large increase in the number of unauthorised arrivals exceeded the capacity of the existing Immigration Reception and Processing Centres (IRPCs) at Port Hedland and Curtin.

 Facilities

 Immigration Detention Centres (IDCs)

 Immigration detention centres detain people who have overstayed their visa, breached their visa conditions and had their visa cancelled or have been refused entry at Australia's entry ports.
 This includes irregular maritime arrivals claiming asylum without passports, identity papers or valid entry visas.
 Under the Migration Act 1958, people arriving in this manner are classed as unlawful non-citizens and are currently subject to mandatory detention.
 However, in 1954 the Australian government ratified the United Nations Convention Relating to the Status of Refugees.
 Under Article 31 of the convention, the Australian government is legally obligated to grant anyone fleeing persecution and seeking asylum the right to enter the country by whatever means possible.
 Furthermore, the Article states that signatory countries are not to impose penalties on or indefinitely restrict the freedom of movement of those seeking asylum.

 Australia's Migration Act 1958 requires people who are not Australian citizens and who are unlawfully in Australia to be detained.
 Unless they are given legal permission to remain in Australia by being granted a visa, unlawful non-citizens must be removed from Australia as soon as reasonably practicable.
 The Australian government claims that immigration detention is not used to punish people.
 Instead, they claim it is an administrative function whereby people who do not have a valid visa are detained while their claims to stay are considered or their removal is facilitated.

 There are, or were, centres located at: